wenzhixin/bootstrap-table/site/docs/about/team.md

 group: about
 ---

-Bootstrap Table is maintained by the founding team and a small group of invaluable core contributors, with the massive support and involvement of our community.
+Bootstrap Table is maintained by the founding team and a small group of invaluable core contributors, with our community's massive support and involvement.

 <div class="list-group mb-3">
   {% for member in site.data.core-team %}